-The single-minute exchange of dies (SMED) system greatly reduces setup time.
+The single-minute exchange of dies (SMED) system significantly reduces setup time.
 Workers perform as many changeover steps as possible while the equipment is still running and all other steps are streamlined.
 The goal is to reduce changeover times to the “single” digits — in other words, less than 10 minutes.

 3. Elimination of Inventory

 It may seem more efficient for a metal shaping service to create 10,000 parts instead of 1,000.
-But the time it takes to make the other 9000 is time your vendor could spend making a different part for you.
+But the time it takes to make the other 9000 is the time your vendor could spend making a different part for you.

 Instead of hoping for someone to buy the other 9,000 parts someday, your vendor should move on to make something it knows will be used.
 Otherwise, your vendor could be wasting your time — and money.